Steel Security Door 101: The Complete Guide

 When selecting a commercial steel door, think about the specific job it needs to do.
 Are you protecting a high-value inventory room or securing a main entrance?
 Steel doors provide a tough barrier against unauthorized access, making them perfect for safeguarding valuable assets and sensitive areas.
 For example, a warehouse might need a heavy-duty, windowless door for maximum security, while a storefront may benefit from a steel door with glass to balance security with visibility.
 Consider the level of traffic, security risks, and daily use to find a door that fits your operational needs perfectly.

-Simple Cleaning and Inspection Routines
+A Simple Routine for Cleaning and Inspection

 Regular maintenance is the key to a long-lasting steel door.
 You don’t need a complicated schedule—just a simple routine.
 Give your doors a quick inspection often, looking for any signs of wear, damage, or alignment issues.
 A few times a year, wipe the surface down with a soft cloth, mild soap, and water to remove dirt and grime.
 This simple cleaning prevents buildup that can degrade the finish over time.
 Catching small issues early, like a sticking latch or a loose hinge, can prevent them from turning into bigger, more expensive problems down the road.

-Maintaining Locks and Hardware
+Keeping Your Locks and Hardware in Top Shape

 A steel door’s security is only as strong as its hardware.
 The locks, hinges, handles, and closers are the components doing the heavy lifting every day.
 Make it a habit to regularly check that all hardware is functioning correctly and securely.
 Ensure the door latches properly and the lock engages smoothly.
 If you notice any loose screws or worn-out parts, address them right away.
 Upgrading door hardware is also a great way to enhance security without replacing the entire door, ensuring your entry points remain secure against potential threats.